The Ben Towne Center’s leadership team, faculty and staff includes some of the world’s top pediatric cancer researchers and scientists.

 Dr. Rebecca Gardner is an acting assistant professor in the Department of Pediatrics at the University of Washington, an attending physician at Seattle Children’s Hospital and a principal investigator at the Ben Towne Center.

 Her research focuses on developing immunotherapy trials for the treatment of pediatric leukemia and lymphoma.
-She is leading a clinical trial of cancer immunotherapy treatment for children and young adults with relapsed acute lymphoblastic leukemia (ALL).
+She is leading clinical trials of cancer immunotherapy treatment for children and young adults with relapsed acute lymphoblastic leukemia (ALL).
 Gardner’s goal is to revolutionize how childhood cancer is treated, and reduce or eliminate the need for chemotherapy and radiation treatments that have debilitating, lifelong effects on cancer survivors.

 She was trained at the University of Maryland School of Medicine and completed a fellowship in pediatric hematology-oncology at the University of Washington School of Medicine, Seattle Children’s Hospital and Fred Hutchinson Cancer Research Center.